JustinValentine/Reinforcement-Learning-Workshop-2022/README.md

 # Reinforcement-Learning-Workshop-2022
+The accompanying slides are [here](https://docs.google.com/presentation/d/1mvGdp7hg0sJhwTD7Dr4b7YCOmsuGGPXnZuCEL-GLZZY/edit#slide=id.p)

-We will be using [OpenAi Gym](https://www.gymlibrary.dev/), a standard API for reinforcement learning with a lot of built in environments
+In this demo will be using [OpenAi Gym](https://www.gymlibrary.dev/), a standard API for reinforcement learning with a lot of built in environments

 # Installation & Setup
 ### Setting up the virtual envorment